-I have been living with Multiple Scleorsis (MS) for close to twenty-five years.
+I have been living with Multiple Scleorsis (MS) for over twenty-five years.
 When I was first diagnosed I was told “don’t exercise.”
 After a decade of following one of the silliest pieces of advice I was ever given, I learned different; exercise can heal me.

-Since finding my way to healthy living with MS, I have made it my personal mission to share what I have learned with others who have the disease.
-I have also made it my mission to provide opportunities for others with MS to exercise through fundraising efforts.
-I swim with MS for MS (#withMS4MS).
+Since finding my way to health while living with MS, I have made it my mission to share what I have learned with others who have the disease.
+I have also made it my mission to fund opportunities for others with MS to exercise through my fundraising efforts.
+I swim #withMS4MS.

-Each year I challenge myself to a marathon swim and use it as an opportunity to share my message and raise funds for those who do not have the funds to pay for physical fitness programs.
-Three years ago I swam across the Strait of Juan de Fuca from Port Angeles to Victoria wearing nothing more than a swimsuit, goggles and swim cap; a swim that only 6 other people have ever completed.
+Each year I challenge myself to a marathon swim and use it as an opportunity to share my message and raise funds for those who can not afford to pay for fitness programs.
+Four years ago I swam across the Strait of Juan de Fuca from Port Angeles to Victoria wearing nothing more than a swimsuit, goggles and swim cap; a swim that only a handful of people have completed.
 I have also attempted to double my distance and swim from Victoria to Port Angeles (Dungeness Spit) and back.
 This was the first time a double crossing had been attempted.
-Last year I was the first known person to complete a swim across Haro Strait.
+Two years ago I was the first known person to complete a swim across Haro Strait.